nidhi041/E-Commerce-follow-along/readme.md

 3. Created a backend endpoint to receive an order-id, find the order, update its status to *canceled*, and save the changes.

+### Milestone 29 - PayPal Integration (Setup)

+**Overview:**
+In this milestone, we set up PayPal for online payments.
+**Learning Goals:**
+1. Create a PayPal developer account and log in to the PayPal Developer Dashboard.
+Navigate to Sandbox Accounts, create an account if needed, and save the User ID.
+2. Obtain and save your Client ID from the sandbox account.
+3. Update the order confirmation page to include two payment options: Cash on Delivery (COD) and Online Payment (PayPal).
+4. Implement radio buttons to toggle between these options, ensuring the PayPal button appears when Online Payment is selected.

+# Milestone 30 - PayPal Payment Integration

+This project implements an online payment gateway using the PayPal API in a React application.

+## Features
+- Integrated PayPal API for secure payments.
+- Used react-paypal-js for seamless UI integration.
+- Supports multiple payment methods like credit/debit cards.

+## Installation
+1. Clone the repository:
+    bash
+    git clone <repository-url>

+2. Install dependencies:
+    bash
+    npm install

+3. Add your PayPal client key in a .env file: env
+    REACT_APP_PAYPAL_CLIENT_ID=your-client-id

+4. Start the application:
+    bash
+    npm run dev

+## Usage
+- Access the payment page and proceed with PayPal payment.